xcube-dev/xcube-viewer/docs/user_guide/settings.md

 # Adjust Settings

-In the settings, the user has the option of adjusting the default settings according to their needs.
-This can be the server, the language or adjustments to the player, time series or the map.
-A selection of settings are explained in more detail below.
-Information regarding the legal agreements and the viewer and server version is also given in the Settings.
+In the settings, you have the option to adjust the default settings according to your needs.
+This can be the xcube Server, the language or adjustments to the Player, time series or the map.
+Detailed explanations of specific settings are provided below.
+Additionally, you can find information about legal agreements, as well as the Viewer and server version, within the settings.

 ---